Freedom Township, Ellis County, Kansas

-Freedom Township is a township in Ellis County, Kansas, USA.
+Freedom Township is a township in Ellis County, Kansas, United States.
 As of the 2010 census, its population was 118.

+History

+The founder of the Victoria Colony, George Grant, built his home in the style of an English country house on the banks of Big Creek in 1873.

+Volga Germans began settling in the area and founded Pfeifer in August 1876.

+A post office was opened at Easdale in 1878.
+The post office was moved two miles south across the Smoky Hill River to Pfeifer in 1887.

 Geography

 Freedom Township covers an area of 45.1 sqmi and contains no incorporated settlements.
 According to the USGS, it contains one cemetery, Holy Cross.

-The streams of Duck Creek and Eagle Creek run through this township.
+The Smoky Hill River and the streams of Big Creek, Duck Creek and Eagle Creek run through this township.